cotes2020/jekyll-theme-chirpy/_posts/01AWS/SecurityTools/2020-07-18-overallsecurity.md

    - encrypt
      - Protect sensitive data by <font color=blue> encrypting data at rest </font> in S3.
        - Amazon S3 supports server-side encryption and client-side encryption of user data,
-       - using which you create and manage your own encryption keys
+       - using which you create and manage the own encryption keys
      - <font color=blue> Encrypt inbound and outbound S3 data traffic </font>
    - <font color=blue> data replication and versioning </font> instead of automatic backups.
      - Implement S3 Versioning and S3 Lifecycle Policies
-   - Automate the lifecycle of your S3 objects with rule-based actions
+   - Automate the lifecycle of the S3 objects with rule-based actions
    - Enable MFA Delete on S3 bucket
    - <font color=blue> enable logging </font>
    - Be familiar with the durability and availability options for different S3 storage types – S3, S3-IA and S3-RR.